The CRISPRa system

 In CRISPR-Cas9 based CRISPRa systems, the native Cas9 DNA-cutting functionality has been obliterated by point mutations in the RuvCI and HNH nuclease domains.
 These mutations change the protein to a deactivated, or dead, Cas9 (dCas9).
 This dCas9 protein is further engineered by fusing various transcriptional activators.

-The Dharmacon CRISPRmod CRISPRa system relies on the popular dCas9-VPR activation system.
+Horizon's CRISPRa system relies on the popular dCas9-VPR activation system.
 Other transcriptional activation strategies, such as SAM, are also described here.
-The dCas9-VPR system works because of the fusion of the dCas9 to three transcriptional activators (VP64, p65, and Rta) (1-7) at the C-terminal end.
+The dCas9-VPR system works because of the fusion of the dCas9 to three transcriptional activators (VP64, p65, and Rta)1-7 at the C-terminal end.

 CRISPRa guide RNA

-CRISPRa guide RNAs target sequences upstream of the target gene's promoter region or the transcriptional start site (TSS) to result in activation (3,5).
-Designing functional guide RNAs can be challenging, as TSSs are not always well annotated or inaccessible due to other protein factors.
-CRISPRmod CRISPRa guide RNA designs use a published CRISPRa v2 algorithm developed via machine learning techniques (8).
+CRISPRa guide RNAs target sequences upstream of the target gene's promoter region or the transcriptional start site (TSS) to result in activation3,5.
+Designing functional guide RNAs can be challenging, as TSSs are not always well annotated or are inaccessible due to other protein factors.
+Horizon's CRISPRa guide RNA designs use a published CRISPRa v2 algorithm developed via machine learning techniques8.
 The algorithm used FANTOM and Ensembl databases to predict the TSSs and incorporate chromatin, position, and sequence data to predict highly effective guide RNA designs.
 Additional challenges arise when genes have alternative TSSs (6.8% of genes), and a small number of genes (0.1%) have more than two TSSs.
-The ten guide RNA designs per TSS are listed ranked in order of predicted functionality.
+Horizon lists ten guide RNA designs per TSS, ranked in order of predicted functionality.

-CRISPRmod CRISPRa guides are available as either synthetic crRNA or expressed sgRNA formats.
+Horizon's CRISPRa guides are available as either synthetic sgRNA or crRNA or expressed sgRNA formats.

 Pooling increases CRISPRa efficiency